 So today is the 25th anniversary of the publication of Ammonite!
-Ammonite is a quarter of a century old.
-A quarter of a century of different editions and languages, of being taught all over the world and the subject of arguments, dissertations, and essays.
+It is a quarter of a century old.
+A quarter of a century of different editions and languages, of being taught all over the world, the subject of arguments, dissertations, and essays.
 A novel written a quarter of a century ago with no male characters.
 Still in print from Ballantine/Del Rey (US) and Gollancz Masterworks (UK).
-When I wrote it, I had no idea that a quarter of a century later that would still be regarded as noteworthy.
-It’s been described as a Biological What-If story, Sex-romp on girlie planet, and a searing reexamination of gender.
+When I wrote it, I had no idea that so many years later that would still be regarded as noteworthy.
+It’s been described as a Biological What-If story, Sex-Romp on Girlie Planet, and a searing reexamination of gender.
 One day—sooner rather than later, I hope—I’d like to think the book will be described primarily in terms of its writing, the story and characters, rather than the fact that it’s entirely about women.
 Meanwhile, I’m grateful to all those who have loved the book and continue to do so.
 I’m very proud of it.
 (For a selection of reviews, links to two long and chewy fem-sf discussions of the book, a list of some of the awards it’s garnered, see the Ammonite page.)

 Today, of course, is also International Women’s Day.
-I hope that at some point in the future we won’t need a day just for women but I no longer think it will be soon.
+Perhaps at some point in the future we won’t need a day just for women but I no longer believe it will be soon.
 I’ve watched the expansion and contraction of attitudes from, towards, and about feminism, and while the most recent arc might be towards justice, it’s pretty clear that the last few thousand years in general were an arcing away from equality in gender terms.

 Being International Women’s Day it also means it’s the anniversary of the first performance of Janes Plane, the band I fronted back in the day.
-My recent return to the studio to record the audiobook of So Lucky feels oddly like a return.
+My recent stint in the studio to record the audiobook of So Lucky feels oddly like a return.
 I miss live music performance, but reading aloud is also pretty great.

 Also also, and less happily, this is the anniversary of my diagnosis with MS. As with the publication of Ammonite, I don’t remember the exact date, only that I got the diagnosis the day after I got back from that UK trip to celebrate Ammonite‘s publication 25 years ago.
 So I’ve always associated my diagnosis with the beginning of my career as a novelist; illness and writing are deeply entwined.